Wendy Thomas: Early life and education

 Thomas was born in Columbus, Ohio, grew up in Upper Arlington, and is the fourth child of Dave and Lorraine Thomas.

-As a child, Melinda was unable to pronounce her L's and R's, struggling with her own name Melinda, and so became known by her nickname Wendy (with the pen-pin merger).
-Then 8-year-old Melinda would eventually become the namesake of her father's restaurant Wendy's Old Fashioned Hamburgers, or just "Wendy's" for short.
+Her siblings couldn’t pronounce her name, so they started calling her Wenda, which then turned into Wendy.
+The eight-year-old would eventually become the namesake of her father's restaurant Wendy's Old Fashioned Hamburgers, or just "Wendy's" for short.
 In addition to being the namesake, her likeness was used as the Wendy's logo in the form of a young freckle-faced girl in red braids.
-Morse graduated from the University of Florida in 1983 with a bachelor's degree in consumer behaviorism.
+Thomas graduated from the University of Florida in 1983 with a bachelor's degree in consumer behaviorism.